Finn-Lab/MAG_Snakemake_wf/README.md

 ```
 ncbi-genome-download bacteria --formats fasta --section refseq
 ```
-Next generate a Mash sketch of the database with default k-mer and sketch size using:
+Next generate a Mash sketch of the database with default k-mer and sketch size from the main directory using:

 ```
 mash sketch -o refseq.msh /path/to/RefSeq/*fasta